taitcha/taitcha.github.io/pages/about.md

 ### Preparation

-From Fortune 50 tech companies to really long hiking trails, I have a history of following through.
-I started out in advertising, working my way up from creative to strategy.
-Then I added UX design and research into the mix to better solve user needs.
+From the federal government to Fortune 50 tech companies, I have a history of following through for my users.
+And I've worn many different design and research hats, in everything from scrappy two-person teams to billion dollar contracts.

 ### Process

 Research.
 Prototype.
 Iterate.
-Products people love come from deeply listening to users.
-And even on a small budget, a user-centered process produces better results in less time.
-Yes, methods change—not every job needs participatory design workshops—but the process is always worthwhile.
+Products people love come from deep empathy.
+And even on a small budget, a user-centered process produces better results.
+Yes, methods change—not every job needs participatory design workshops—but the results for users are the true test of whatever process you used.

 ### Passion

 Good causes deserve good design.
-I spend a lot of my time off working with  communities, law enforcement, local and national government agencies, and other public and private agencies.
+I spend a lot of my time off working with  communities, law enforcement, and local and national government agencies.
 I'm particularly interested in the interplay between civic technology and government services.